 Special Yellow Tray: Yellow Pegboard and Pegs

-I got this great yellow pegboard and pegs (along with several other colors) from Oriental Trading.
-I set this on the tray and just let Smiley Man explore the pegs and pegboard.
+You can use these great yellow pegboard and pegs (along with several other colors) from Amazon for this tray.
+You can set this on the tray and just let your toddler explore the pegs and pegboard.

 Color Game: Popsicle Stick Color Match